 Want to learn more about creating a great video or live stream?
 Download ALA's Live Stream Checklist.

 Questions about social media advocacy best practices?
 Download ALA's Social Media Advocacy Toolkit.

 Getting Started on Social

 Each platform serves a different audience and has its own strengths and weaknesses.
-It isn’t necessary to be active on all of the major social media platforms; simply tailor your advocacy around the platform that works best for you.
+It isn’t necessary to be active on all of the major platforms; simply tailor your message to the platform that works best for you.

 ShareSocial media’s interactive environment offers a low-cost way for libraries to mobilize supporters, foster dialog with large audiences, and attract attention to issues that might otherwise be overlooked by traditional media.
-If you're using action alerts to send messages to elected leaders, leverage social media to circulate your calls to action and share information with your community.
+If you're using action alerts to send messages to elected leaders, use social media to circulate your calls to action and share information with your community.